slowernews/wisdom-tldr/README.md

 > *'Start a meeting with an overachieving question: how can we raise sales by 12%?'*

+> *'Instead of generalizing and saying 'management is useless' it is more correct to say «bad management is counterproductive».'*

+> *'Spend 1 hour a day just talking to your people and everything will be OK.'*

 ===
-###On feedback
+###On feedback and micro management

+A boss shouldn't add his two cents, specially on subjective stuff, unless he's certain they're needed.

+This only works when the work they deliver is "good enough".
+You delegate a task, and have an expectation about the outcome.
+It doesn't have to be exactly as you expected it to be, but as long as it's good enough you don't have to give them you're 2c.

-1) Give a reason: "You should use the blue that's in the style guide because we agreed as a team that's the shade of blue we should use."
-Making arbitrary, small changes is not helpful, but a boss/manager/supervisor/etc should suggest small changes when there's a good reason, and should provide that reason.
+If so, give a reason: «You should use the blue that's in the style guide because we agreed as a team that's the shade of blue we should use.» Making arbitrary, small changes is not helpful, but a boss/manager/supervisor/etc should suggest small changes when there's a good reason, and should provide that reason.

+> *'«Because» is a great motivator.'*

-2) Ask instead of telling: eg "Why did you decide to put the slides in that order?"
-This does a couple things: sometimes, the IC does things for a reason that the boss doesn't know about, and this gives the IC a way to explain to the boss without needing to sound contradictory.
+And ask instead of telling: eg «Why did you decide to put the slides in that order?» This does a couple things: sometimes, the IC does things for a reason that the boss doesn't know about, and this gives the IC a way to explain to the boss without needing to sound contradictory.
 It allows the boss a chance to learn when something is done for a good reason, or gets the IC to revisit a decision when not done for a good reason.
 It also creates a dialog, so the two can discuss what the answer should be, instead of a debate where each side first stakes out positions.

+Henry Kissinger and simply ask, «Is that the best you can do?»

+===
+###On selling

+Selling by just keeping in touch. send emails once in a while.

+===
+###On developers

+Top 4 desirable developer skills:
+Ability to ignore new tools and technologies;
+Taste for simplicity;
+Good code deletion skills;
+Humility.